 RateGain Ranks in Deloitte Technology Fast50 For The Fifth Time

-DALLAS, March 18, 2021 /PRNewswire/ -- RateGain, the leading provider of SaaS solutions in travel and hospitality, was recognized by Deloitte Technology Fast 50 for the fifth time, as one of the fastest growing technology companies.
-The coveted list ranks 50 of the fastest-growing technology companies across hardware, software, communications, media, life science, clean technology and related sectors, based on their three year percentage revenue growth.
+NEW DELHI, March 19, 2021 /PRNewswire/ -- RateGain, the leading provider of SaaS solutions in travel and hospitality, was recognized by Deloitte Technology Fast 50 for the fifth time, as one of the fastest-growing technology companies.
+The coveted list ranks 50 of the fastest-growing technology companies across hardware, software, communications, media, life science, clean technology and related sectors, based on their three-year percentage revenue growth.

 Commenting on the recognition, Harmeet Singh, CEO, RateGain, said, "I want to thank my team, our customers and partners who made this recognition a possibility.
-We are honored to be featured on the Deloitte Fast50 List, one of the most reputed programs to identify the fastest growing tech companies.
-Our strong customers, team members who have created an award winning culture, financial discipline and a sharp focus on building AI-enabled applications have been the four pillars which have contributed to our growth.
+We are honored to be featured on the Deloitte Fast50 List, one of the most reputed programs to identify the fastest-growing tech companies.
+Our strong customers, team members who have created an award-winning culture, financial discipline, and a sharp focus on building AI-enabled applications have been the four pillars that have contributed to our growth.
 As travel re-emerges in 2021, we are confident that RateGain's strategy is aligned to enable our customers to maximize on this surge."

 About RateGain